How Sync Works

 First, currently we always initiate the state downloading process at the first block of an epoch, even when there are no new states to be downloaded for the new epoch.
 This is unnecessary.

-be delayed if ClientActor has messages in its actix queue.
+be delayed if ClientActor has messages in its actor queue.
 A better way to do

 blocks make do not interfere with regular block processing and they can be